kannans89/graphql-learning/14.ReactIntegration/react.md

 ```

-The react app will be running on port 3000 and graphql server will be running on port 9000.
  Once both applications are running click on the greet button you will see the following output.After that enter a name on the following textbox and click on sayHello button.
 Output will be as below.

 ![react-ouput](https://user-images.githubusercontent.com/9062443/44403682-b6692900-a572-11e8-883b-1c8d50eada16.png)